wp-plugins/fancy-gallery/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Fancy Gallery associates all linked images and galleries anywhere on your website with the jQuery lightbox Fancybox
+Fancy Gallery associates all linked images and galleries anywhere on your website with the jQuery lightbox "Fancybox".

 == Description ==